AmigosKazz/AmigosKazz/README.md

 </br>
 </br>
-Thanks for visiting my profile, have an awwesome day :)
+Thanks for visiting my profile, have an awesome day :)
 </p>